project-zot/zot/README.md

 ```
 # with podman
-podman run --rm -p 5000:5000 \
+podman run --rm -p 5000:5000 -v $(pwd)/registry:/var/lib/registry zot:latest
-  -v $(pwd)/registry:/var/lib/registry \
-  zot:latest

 # with docker
-docker run --rm -p 5000:5000 \
+docker run --rm -p 5000:5000 -v $(pwd)/registry:/var/lib/registry zot:latest
-  -v $(pwd)/registry:/var/lib/registry \
-  zot:latest
 ```

-By default, the server will use no auth, listen on port 5000, and store content at `/var/lib/registry`.
+This will run a registry at http://localhost:5000, storing content at `./registry` (bind mounted to `/var/lib/registry` in the container).
+By default, auth is disabled.

 If you wish use custom configuration settings, you can override the YAML config file located at `/etc/zot/config.yml`:

 ```
 # Example: using a local file "custom-config.yml" that
-# listens on port 8080 and uses /tmp/zot for storage
+# listens on port 8080 and uses /tmp/zot for storage root
 podman run --rm -p 8080:8080 \
   -v $(pwd)/custom-config.yml:/etc/zot/config.yml \
   -v $(pwd)/registry:/tmp/zot \